 Here are our recommendations for the top 10 things to do in Kuching.
 These must-see Kuching attractions are all located within an hour of the city centre.

 1. Go For A Walk Along The Kuching Waterfront

 The focal point of Kuching is the Sarawak River, which winds its way through the historic heart of the city.
 The Kuching Waterfront is a 900 m esplanade incorporating a number of historic buildings.
 These include the Square Tower, Chinese History Museum and Sarawak Steamship Building.
 Amongst the walkways and landscaped gardens are foods stalls and rest areas.
 On the opposite bank is the State Legislative Assembly building and the Astana, the Rajah’s palace built in 1870.

 Make sure you cross the Darul Hana Bridge, Kuching’s very own Wobbly Bridge.
 From the bridge you will have great views of the Astana and the State Legislative Assembly building.
-At night you can watch the Darul Hana musical fountain and light show which takes place at 8.30 pm and 10 pm.
+At night you can watch the Darul Hana musical fountain and light show which takes place at 8.30 pm and 9.30 pm daily.
+On Fridays and Saturdays there is an extra show at 10.30 pm.
 This controversial water fountain cost tax payers a cool RM 31 million!